 And guess what?
-This family-friendly dish is also freezer-friendly!
+This family-friendly crispy beef is also freezer-friendly!

 See notes below on how to make this ahead!